 According to one study, taking this bark extract supplement can remove away tinnitus symptoms.
 In fact, 87% of participants of the said study became completely asymptomatic after taking supplementing for 3 to 6 months.

-9. Treatment for Metabolic Syndrome
+9. May Help With Metabolic Syndrome

 Studies also suggest that pine bark extract may be used as part of the treatment for diseases related to metabolic syndrome.
 These disorders include hypertension, diabetes, and obesity.